Sidereal night

 Circa 1965.

-In the mid-1960s, André's style became closer to that of Matégot, where beaters, pricking, and dotted lines were the norm.
-In its theme, treatment, color palette, and format, our cartoon is similar to "Grand nocturne," held at the Musée Jean Lurçat, and to contemporary tapestries in Angers.
+In the mid-1960s, André's style became similar to Matégot's, where hatching, stippling, and dotting were the norm.
+By its theme, treatment, chromatic range, and format, our cartoon is close to 'Grand Nocturne', preserved at the Jean Lurçat Museum and Contemporary Tapestry in Angers.